Terraforming: Venus

 Terraforming Venus requires two major changes: removing most of the planet's dense 9 MPa carbon dioxide atmosphere, and reducing the planet's 450 C surface temperature.
 These goals are closely interrelated because Venus's extreme temperature may result from the greenhouse effect caused by its dense atmosphere.

-Venus’s atmosphere currently contains little oxygen, so an additional step would be to inject breathable O2 into the atmosphere.
+Venus's atmosphere currently contains little oxygen, so an additional step would be to inject breathable O2 into the atmosphere.
 An early proposal for such a process comes from Carl Sagan, who suggested the injection of floating, photosynthetic bacteria into the Venusian atmosphere to reduce CO2 to organic form, and increase the atmospheric concentration of O2 in the atmosphere.
-This concept, however, was based in a flawed 1960s understanding of Venus’s atmosphere as much lower pressure; in reality, the Venusian atmospheric pressure (93 bars) is far higher than early estimates.
-Sagan’s idea is therefore untenable, as he later conceded.
+This concept, however, was based in a flawed 1960s understanding of Venus's atmosphere as much lower pressure; in reality, the Venusian atmospheric pressure (9300 kPa) is far higher than early estimates.
+Sagan's idea is therefore untenable, as he later conceded.

 An additional step noted by Martin Beech includes the injection of water and/or hydrogen into the planetary atmosphere; this step follows after sequestering CO2 and reducing the mass of the atmosphere.
-In order to combine hydrogen with O2 produced by other means, an estimated 4*1019 kg of hydrogen is necessary; this may need to be mined from another source, such as Uranus or Neptune.
+In order to combine hydrogen with O2 produced by other means, an estimated 4×1019 kg of hydrogen is necessary; this may need to be mined from another source, such as Uranus or Neptune.